evaesteban/Airway-Ventilation/README.md

 # Hardware Assembly Guide

+To be completed by 12th April

+# Hardware Cost

 The components can be ordered online from any place like Adafruit, Mouse, DigiKey, Amazon, etc. The estimate total price is ~$35, which is broken down as follows: